courthub74/viking_arena_time_card/README.md

 ### Next thing

 \*The Employee hours page for the manager
+\*(so its one page that renders the proper date from db and displays them into output tags)

-\*The Manager calendar (take the js from emp cal and just display all the employees entry dates)
+\*The Manager calendar
+\*(take the js from emp cal and just display all the employees entry dates)

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/t/courthub74/viking_arena_time_card?style=flat&logo=GitHub)